greymatter-io/operator/README.md

 throughout the initial development process.
 For now, most things documented here will be in short-form.

+## Prerequisites

+It is assumed that you have kubectl installed with cluster administrator access.

+Next, ensure you have the following environment variables sourced: `GREYMATTER_DOCKER_USERNAME` and `GREYMATER_DOCKER_PASSWORD`.
+These require your credentials for pulling Grey Matter core service Docker images from `docker.greymatter.io`.

 ## Quick Install

-Prior to installing, ensure you have the following environment variables sourced:
-`GREYMATTER_DOCKER_USERNAME` and `GREYMATER_DOCKER_PASSWORD`.
-These require your credentials for pulling Grey Matter core service Docker images from `docker.greymatter.io`.

 To get the latest development version of the operator up and running in your Kubernetes cluster, run the following: